-IBSRELA: Demonstrated Effective, Rapid, and Sustained Response1,2
+IBSRELA: Effective, Rapid, and Sustained Response1-3

 Primary Endpoint: